AvolitesLtd/TitanManual/docs/titan-basics/other-parts-of-the-touch-screen.md

 ![Wheels](/docs/images/Wheels-2.png)

+Next to the roller display,
-To the right of (Sapphire Touch) or above (other consoles) the roller, the screen shows which attribute group (IPCGBESFX or Intensity, Position, Colour, Gobo, Beam, Effect, Special, FX) is selected (grey box) and which are currently modified (blue circle).
+the screen shows which attribute group (IPCGBESFX or Intensity, Position, Colour, Gobo, Beam, Effect, Special, FX) is selected (grey box) and which are currently modified (blue circle).

 The appearance of the softkeys varies to indicate the type of actions
 available: